jhnkb/CSE110-Repo/index.md

 <p align="center"><img src="images/hif3a.png" width="400"> <img src="images/dog.png" width="200"></p>

 Outside of school, I ***LOVE*** to play and watch tennis.
 I also have a 3 year old dog named June.
 He is a German Shepherd and Belgian Malinois mix.
 We both love to go on hikes especially on cooler days.
+Other hobbies I have are:
+* Hiking
+* Listening to music
+* Taking joy rides with my dog around San Diego

 # Programming Experience

 My programming experience is limited to the work I have done during my time in UCSD and Community College.
-I have experience with using the following programming languages:
+I have experience with using the following programming languages (ordered by favorability):
-- C
-- C++
-- Python
+1. Python
-- Java
-- bash
+2. bash
-- R
+3. R
+4. C++
+5. C
+6. Java

 Most recently, I have been tasked by my lab PI to perform analysis on the Socs1 gene (with respect to the addition of Dexamethasone).
 With this work, I have been employing Python libraries such as Numpy and Pandas.
 As part of the analysis, I am also tasked to visualize my results and as such, I have been using visualization libraries such as seabourne and matplotlib in my project.
 This is my favorite part of every project I work on.
 It is very satisfying to watch the data with pretty colors!